frame-lang/frame-docs/intermediate_frame/states.rst

 Event Handlers
 --------------

-States by themselves do nothing.
+States, by themselves, do nothing.
 State behavior exists in **event handlers**.
 Event handlers have three
 clauses:

 #.
 Message selector